Dachshunds under threat as Germany proposes ban on breeding - KESQ

 A dachshund even became the first official mascot for the Olympic Games – in Germany, of course – when organizers unveiled Waldi the Dachshund for the 1972 Summer Olympics.

-“The sausage dog is part of Germany’s cultural heritage,” Marion Michelet, a breeder from the Deutscher Teckelklub Berlin-Brandenburg kennel club and owner of a dachshund called Pepper, told CNN Wednesday.
-“The sausage dog is not inbred just because it is small and has short legs.”
+“The sausage dog is part of Germany’s cultural heritage,” Marion Michelet, chairwoman from the Deutscher Teckelklub Berlin-Brandenburg kennel club and owner of a dachshund called Pepper, told CNN Wednesday.
+“The sausage dog is not torture breeding just because it is small and has short legs.”

 Michelet added that she believes “the new draft law is exaggerated… and is aimed against breeding as a whole.”